 Poached eggs are simple, but require patience and a willingness to fail at least a little bit some of the time (no one in the world has a 100% track record with poached eggs).

-There are tons of techniques (swirl the water!) and tips (add salt!) and tricks (no, add vinegar!) and tools and gadgets out there to help you master it, but there’s one method I’ve found that works really well for me, which is what I’m going to share with you today.
+There are tons of techniques (swirl the water!) and tips (add salt!) and tricks (no, add vinegar!) and tools and gadgets out there to help you master it, but there's one method I've found that works really well for me, which is what I'm sharing with you today.